-In early ages, when the internet or other broadcasting media wasn’t invented, books were the lore of literature, religion and science.
-That evidently re-establishes the phrase, “Old is gold”, so the books that are old are actually fetching gold money today.
-Standing at number 1 position is the first book of the movable type ever printed, the Gutenberg Bible that is fully intact and has an asking price of $25-30 million.
-About 180 versions were released in 1456, but many of them have been broken down into sections and only 21 of the 180 are believed to be completely intact.
+In the early ages, when the internet or other broadcasting media wasn’t invented, books were the lore of literature, religion, and science.
+That evidently re-establishes the phrase, “Old is gold,” so the old books are actually fetching gold money today.
+Standing at the number 1 position is the first book of the movable type ever printed, the Gutenberg Bible that is fully intact and has an asking price of $25-30 million.
+About 180 versions were released in 1456, but many of them have been broken down into sections, and only 21 of the 180 are believed to be completely intact.

 The list continues here:-

 4. Birds of America- sold for $8.8 million